digilias/embedded-rust-workshop/workshop.md

 * probe-rs https://probe.rs/ - remember to setup the correct permissions as described in https://probe.rs/docs/getting-started/probe-setup/
 * ARM gcc toolchain (for building C library and various tools)

+See you on January 29th.
+If there any questions or special requirements in advance, feel free to reach me at ulf@digili.no

+Best regards,

+Ulf

 ## Software